open-source-labs/OverVue/README.md

 #### Changelog
 <details><summary>OverVue 2.0</summary>
   <ul>
-  * Improved hierarchy tree rendering
+  <li>Improved hierarchy tree rendering</li>
   <li>Improved Route addition and deletion</li>
+  <li>Able to search for components by name</li>
-  - Improved UI to be more informative
+  <li>Improved UI to be more informative</li>
-  UI is more reactive, code snippets update dynamically, Component children menu is consistent with children list at time of creation
+  <li>UI is more reactive, code snippets update dynamically </li>
+  <li>Component children menu is consistent with children list at time of creation</li>
+  <li>Children components can no longer choose any of their ancestors to be their children.</li>
+  <li>Can now use Quasar build -m electron to make windows .exe </li>
+  <li>Exporting projects now exports the mockup files as well into the assets folder</li>
+  <li>Saving projects now saves the mockup image url</li>
-  Extensive bug fixing for Vue component and HTML element deletion behavior, exporting and saving.
+  <li>Extensive bug fixing for Vue component and HTML element deletion behavior, exporting and saving.</li>
-  Can now use Quasar build -m electron to make windows .exe
   </ul>
 </details>